GeneTranslationLab-IRB/tRNAstudio/README.md

-# IP-tRNA-dat
+# tRNAstudio

-IP-tRNA is a tool designed to analyze small RNA-seq datasets (Illumina single-end) in order to characterize tRNAs.
+tRNAstudio is a tool designed to analyze small RNA-seq datasets (Illumina single-end) in order to characterize tRNAs.
 Includes a specific mapping workflow and provides a report that contains information about tRNA quantification, classification (pre-tRNAs and processed tRNAs), sequence coverage, post-transcriptional tRNA modification levels and differentially expressed genes between two conditions/groups (DESeq2 and Iso-tRNA-cp).

 The pipeline is integrated into a freely-available graphical user interface (GUI)